Introduction

 2. Foundation

-Foundation is a responsive front-end framework designed for developing flexible and scalable web applications.
+Foundation is a responsive framework aimed at scalable and flexible web applications.

 Feature | Description | Example |